JetBrains/Qodana/topics/python-draft.md

 ## Before your start

-%qp% requires a valid %product% license for running, which can be identified and verified using a [project token](project-token.md) generated in
+%qp% requires a valid %product% license for running, and it can be identified and verified using a [project token](project-token.md) generated in Qodana Cloud.
-Qodana Cloud.
 If you use the %qp-co% linter, the project token is optional.

 If your project has external `pip` dependencies, set them up using the [`bootstrap`](before-running-qodana.md) field in the `qodana.yaml` file.
-For example, if your project dependencies are specified by the `requirements.txt` file in your project root, add the following line to [`qodana.yaml`](qodana-yaml.md#Run+custom+commands) that will be executed before the analysis:
+For example, if your project dependencies are specified by the `requirements.txt` file in your project root, in [`qodana.yaml`](qodana-yaml.md#Run+custom+commands) add the following line:

 ```yaml
 bootstrap: pip install -r requirements.txt